Why good “light hygiene” is essential for your mental health

 90% of our time indoors

-Easier said than done… Indeed, the researchers point out, modern man spends 90% of his time indoors, lit by electric lights much less powerful than that of the sun, but much more than that of the moon… Now if we once thought that only light of at least 1000 lux (the equivalent of a cloudy day) could have an influence on our biological rhythm, we now know that very light thin, like that of a simple candle, can be enough!
+Easier said than done… Indeed, the researchers point out, modern man spends 90% of his time indoors, lit by electric lights much less powerful than that of the sun, but much more than that of the moon… Now if we once thought that only light of at least 1000 lux (the equivalent of a cloudy day) might have an influence on our biological rhythm, we now know that very light thin, like that of a simple candle, can be enough!

 At play in this association between light and mental health: the circadian clock, which regulates many biological functions.
 It is set to a rhythm of approximately 24 hours.
 But only “approximately”… In fact, in adults, it is on average set to a rhythm of 24h10mn.
 It must therefore be resynchronized every day, and light is the most powerful regulator.